 - Property Management

 In some circumstances we require your consent to process your personal information.
-For example, when using your photograph in publications or when you want to engage with an optional service such as receiving debt advice.
+For example, when using your photograph in publications or when you want to engage with an optional service such as receiving debt advice or working in partnership with Sero Energy.
 Where we require your consent we will make this clear to you and will not process your information unless you give us your consent.
 You will then be given the opportunity to withdraw your consent at any time.

 Who do we share your information with?